igor11191708/Synchronous-access-atomic-swift/README.md

 Swift-based project that demonstrates various methods to safely synchronize access to shared mutable state in a multithreaded environment.
 It showcases different synchronization mechanisms, their usage, advantages, and disadvantages, providing practical implementations for thread-safe operations.

+### Unifying Synchronous and Asynchronous Behaviors
+This example demonstrates a pattern for unifying access to counters implemented using two different concurrency models: traditional class-based counters, which allow synchronous access, and actor-based counters, which require asynchronous access.
+The implementation highlights how to handle this dual behavior effectively without duplicating logic, ensuring compatibility with Swift’s modern concurrency model while maintaining support for legacy approaches.

 ## 1. Serial Dispatch Queue as Synchronization

 **Advantages:**